Learn About Us

 VFFF Director from November 2002

-Tim is Patron of AMA Queensland Foundation, The University of Sunshine Coast Foundation, Volunteers for Isolated Students Education and the Flying Arts Alliance Incorporated.
+Tim is Patron of AMA Queensland Foundation, Australian rural Leadership Foundation, The University of Sunshine Coast Foundation, Volunteers for Isolated Students Education, Flying Arts Alliance Incorporated.

 Tim’s business interests include being Director of Cambooya Pty Ltd, Rawbelle Management Pty Ltd and Principal of TVF Pastoral, JH Fairfax & Son and Strathbogie Pastoral Company, which together operate ten rural properties in Queensland and New South Wales involving beef, wool and grain production.